FAQ: Online banking

 - 7. What is "Bill Pay?"
 How does it work?
 How do I participate?

-- Bill Pay is our online bill payment service provided by Checkfree (the leading provider in electronic bill payment services).
+- Bill Pay is our online bill payment service accessible through online or mobile banking.
 You are able to pay your bills (utilities, mortgage payment, vehicle note, etc.) electronically.

 - You can sign up for bill pay at the time you enroll for online banking, or you can send a secure email from within online banking to the bank requesting access to our bill pay application.